A2 Jazz Fest: Day 1

 Featuring: Justin Walter - Trumpet, Composition; Dan Bennett - Sax; Tim Haldeman - Sax; Vincent Chandler - Bone; Charlie Sutherland – Guitar; Erik Hall – Guitar; Michael Malis - Keys; Tim Flood - Bass; Nick Collins - Drums.

 Woodland Creatures pays homage to those that dwell in fur and nest.
 With inspiration at hand, this music was carefully written and recorded in 2010, but has yet to breathe life into a live performance.
+So we pick up here in 2019 at the A2 Jazz Festival.

 If you are interested in volunteering for the 4th annual A2 Jazz Fest, please sign up here.